gibbok/typescript-book/README.md

 }
 ```

-The "using" declarations record resource disposal operations in a stack, ensuring they are disposed in reverse order of declaration.
+The `using` declarations record resource disposal operations in a stack, ensuring they are disposed in reverse order of declaration:

 <!-- skip -->
 ```typescript